 We told our immediate family fairly early on.
 Nikki – my husband – has always been a nightmare when it comes to keeping secrets so I knew it’d be better just getting the news out.
 Next up was my work.
 I work in the Care sector and it can be pretty physical at times so I wanted to let my bosses know so I didn’t have to put my body under any unnecessary strain.
 Unfortunately, my work can be a hot bed for gossips so within a week everyone knew my business.
 I was probably only slightly annoyed if I’m honest.
 I guess I was more excited to share my news with everyone.

 The day we told Kian he was going to be a big brother was amazing.
 He was so excited to have someone he could play with and help take care of.
 He’s such a sweet loving little boy that I knew he’d be a brilliant sibling.
 He was doing a reading at our wedding so we thought it would be perfect for him to announce the news at the end.
 We told him it was a super important job – the most important job of the day.
 I was only going to be ten weeks at that point, but we didn’t think we could hide it from people for much longer.
 Let’s just say my family are pretty insistent on trying to get the guest of honour drunk at weddings and birthdays.
-If it were legal and possible they’d probably be doing the same at Christenings and funerals too.
 Denying it didn’t seem a viable option.

-The ten-hour flight time didn’t even bother me.
+We flew to Cuba after the wedding and to be honest; the ten-hour flight time didn’t even bother me.
 I got the okay to travel from my doctor, I’d stayed hydrated and after reading horror stories about the increased risk of pregnant women getting DVT, I took regular walks up and down the aisle.
 It was a breeze.
 A few in-flight movies later and we had landed.
-Cuba was idyllic.
+It was idyllic.
 We stayed in Cayo Coco, which is a little island in Central Cuba.
 It consists of All Inclusive hotels, white sandy beaches, turquoise waters and not much else.
 What else could you really want on honeymoon though?
 There’s a five hour time difference there, so for the first few days we were waking up at half six in the morning and walking down to the beach at the back of the hotel to watch the Sunrise.
-We’d see the locals brushing the beach wearing hats and jumpers and we’d laugh at how inconceivable it was that anyone could ever wear a jumper in Cuba.
+We’d see the locals brushing the beach wearing hats and jumpers and we’d laugh at how inconceivable it was that anyone could ever wear a jumper in Cuba

 The first week in and we’d been on a few trips – a boat ride in the Mangroves, some snorkelling, we’d taken a trip to a crocodile farm with one of the hotel workers then stopped off in Moron – one of the main cities just outside the Cayo’s.
 We ate fresh lobster and plantain in an authentic Cuban bar and listened to live music.
 He’d taken us to his house and showed us how real Cubans live.
 We ate guavas fresh from the trees and honey straight from a hive.
 He gave us all bars of chocolate from the factory his mum worked in, and gave us a Cuban cigar each too.
 Obviously I couldn’t smoke it, but he insisted I take it home with me regardless.
 They had very little, but they had everything they needed.
 They didn’t panic when there was no WIFI around, or get annoyed if their mobile had no battery.
 For the time we were there – that kind of stuff was irrelevant to us too.
 Who needs WIFI when you’re in paradise?